Knutsen/EssentialsJ/README.md

 This is my version of Essentials.

-It includes a rank system, custom enchantments, regular essential commands, a admin gui and more!
+It includes a ranking system, custom enchantments, regular essential commands, a admin gui and more!

 Comming soon: NPC to obtain the beforementioned custom enchantments